unomena/restlet-sites/modules/com.restlet/tech-doc/restlet-studio/guide/02_craft/06_representations.md

 Essentially, an API is a collection of URIs, HTTP calls to those URIs and some representations of resources.
-Restlet Studio offers 3 different representation types: XML, JSON or YAML.
+Restlet Studio offers several representation variants such as XML, JSON or YAML.

 On Restlet Studio, you can find the representations of your API endpoint resource in the **Representations** section.